 shower and large walk-in closet, plus a connected sitting/office area.
 The

 second and third bedrooms are located upstairs.
 Both

 window seats with built-in 6-drawer dressers and

-storage is also available with four separate attic spaces.
+extra storage space is available in four separate attic areas.

 southern exposed sun room